BARE-METAL ATSAM3X8E CHIPS

 Arduino Due

-Arduino Due exposes the SAM3X8E’s Serial Wire Debug (SWD) interface via its DEBUG port.
-The ST-LINK/v2 programmer uses the SWD protocol to communicate with the chip.
+Arduino Due exposes the ATSAM3X8E’s SWD interface via its DEBUG port.
+The ST-LINK/v2 programmer connects to that to communicate with the chip.

 Uploading the program